 - We do not report to or share with anyone - including a department chair, dean, or other University administrator - anything about individuals who seek services in the Center, including whether or not the person sought services in the first place.

-We do, however, believe attendance at public events (such as teaching workshops offered through the Reinert Center) is a matter of public record.
+The Reinert Center treats attendance at public events (such as teaching workshops offered through the Reinert Center) as a matter of public record.

 Departments, programs, colleges, or schools wishing to engage Center staff in confidential consultations on behalf of the entire unit can simply ask that the content of the session be confidential.